Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

-Since the set of Anosov flows where the stable and unstable bundles are not jointly integrable is $\cC^{1}$-open and $\cC^{r}$-dense in the set of all Anosov flows~\cite{FMT07} (see references within concerning the prior work of Brin) the above theorem implies a wealth of open sets of exponentially mixing Anosov flows.
-To the best of our knowledge, this is the first proof of the existence of open sets of Anosov flows which mix exponentially.
-Similarly the set of Anosov flows where the stable and unstable bundles are not jointly integrable is $\cC^{1}$-open and $\cC^{r}$-dense in the set of volume preserving Anosov flows.\footnote{Consider a volume-preserving Anosov flow and assume that $\bE_s \oplus \bE_u$ is integrable.
+Since the set of Anosov flows where the stable and unstable bundles are not jointly integrable is $\cC^{1}$-open and $\cC^{r}$-dense in the set of all Anosov flows (see \cite{FMT07} and references within concerning the prior work of Brin) the above theorem implies a wealth of open sets of exponentially mixing Anosov flows.
+To the best of our knowledge, this is the first proof of the existence of open sets of Anosov flows which mix exponentially (observe that the neighbourhood in the statement of the theorem, although centred on a volume-preserving flow, is a neighbourhood in the set of all Anosov flows).
+Similarly the set of Anosov flows where the stable and unstable bundles are not jointly integrable is $\cC^{1}$-open and $\cC^{r}$-dense in the set of volume-preserving Anosov flows.\footnote{Consider a volume-preserving Anosov flow and assume that $\bE_s \oplus \bE_u$ is integrable.
 There exists a section such that the flow can be described as a suspension with constant return time.
 We will perturb the flow by smoothly modifying the magnitute of the associated vector field in a small ball.
 Following \cite{FMT07} we can do this in such a way to guarantee that, for the perturbed flow, $\bE_s \oplus \bE_u$ is not integrable.
 Note that the perturbed system is still Anosov and as smooth as before.
 Since we only changed the magnitude of the vector field the cross-section remains a cross-section and the return map also remains unchanged.
 Consequently we ensure that the perturbed flow also preserves a smooth volume.} This means that an open and dense subset of the volume-preserving Anosov flows such that \(\dim \bE_s=1\) and $\dim \bE_u\geq2$ mix exponentially.
-The conditions of \(\bE_s\) and $ \bE_u$ can be reversed and the results remain valid.
-Consequently a $\cC^{1}$-open and $\cC^{r}$-dense subset of four-dimensional volume-preserving flows $\fl{t} : \cM \to \cM$ mix exponentially.
-The proof of Theorem \ref{thm:ExpVolPres} requires the flow to be transitive however, due to Verjovsky \cite{Verjovsky74}, codimension one Anosov flows (i.e., \(\dim \bE_s=1\) or \(\dim \bE_u=1\)) on higher dimensional manifolds (\(\dim \cM>3 \)) are transitive and so transitivity is automatic\footnote{In the case where both the stable and unstable bundles are at least \(2\) dimensional there are examples of non-transitive Anosov flows~\cite{FW80}.
-Also, as it is remarked in \cite{FW80}, the three dimensional case, where Verjovsky's proof does not work, this question of transitivity of Anosov flows remains open.} in the case of Theorem~\ref{thm:ExpVolPres}.
+The ideas used here and the application of Theorem~\ref{thm:ExpStable} actually show exponential mixing for an even larger set of Anosov flows than stated in the above theorem but further details concerning this are postponed until the remarks in Section~\ref{sec:proofofthm2} (in particular we can prove the same conclusions in many cases where \(\dim \bE_s > 1\)).